shungite/retmco/php/wp-content/plugins/captcha/readme.txt

 5. Login form with Captcha.

 == Changelog ==

+= V3.0 - 08.01.2013 =
+* Bugfix : Display bug was fixed.

+= V2.4.4 - 31.01.2013 =
+* Bugfix : Bugs in admin menu were fixed.

+= V2.4.3 - 30.01.2013 =
+* NEW : Estonian language file was added to the plugin.

+= V2.4.2 - 28.01.2013 =
+* NEW : Lithuanian language file was added to the plugin.
+* Update : We updated all functionality for wordpress 3.5.1.

+= V2.4.1 - 02.01.2013 =
+* Bugfix : call_user_func_array() bug was fixed.

+= V2.4 - 21.12.2012 =
+* NEW : Romanian and Serbian and Slovak language files are added to the plugin.
+* Update : We updated the coding logic of Captcha.
+* Update : We updated all functionality for wordpress 3.5.

 = V2.34 - 08.10.2012 =
 * NEW : Chinese and Greek language files are added to the plugin.